FlorianLudwig/rueckenwind/_sources/getting_started.txt

 Quick start
 ===========

+It is highly recommended to develop and deploy within a `virtualenv <https://pypi.python.org/pypi/virtualenv>`_.
+Always.
+So this documentation just assumes you do without further mentioning it.
 After installing rückenwind you got a new command at your disposal: *rw*.
 You can use it to generate a new rückendwind project skelton::

   rw skel --name my_new_project